Keep-Current/web-miner/README.md

 ### Getting started

-for running this project locally, please install pipenv.
+for running this project locally, you need first to install the dependency packages.
+To install them, you can either use [pipenv](https://docs.pipenv.org/) or [anaconda](https://anaconda.org/).

+#### Installation using pipenv

+For using pipenv, please make sure you have it installed.
+Otherwise, install pipenv using pip:

 ```
 pip install pipenv